 Here is the new Digital Ocean Pricing Plan 2019

-To take advantage of the new plans will be easier for new users and new droplets that will be created on Digital ocean.
-What about the existing droplets? several users have asked this question.
+To take advantage of the new plans will be easier for new users and new droplets created on Digital ocean.
+What about the existing droplets?
+Several users have asked this question.

 NOTE: To start using Digital Ocean follow this link

 I had about 20 droplets each running on the $20 per month plan that comes to about $400 a month.
 This plan was straining my budget, and I was looking for alternative options.
 Last month I began combining websites on single Droplets to save money.
 But I couldn’t compromise on performance for the money.

 So with Digital Ocean new plans, any user will jump for more Droplet power at the same price but not me.
 I maintain the same Droplet power at a lower cost.

 How to Use New Digital Ocean Plans on Existing Droplets

 To use the new Digital Ocean plans, you have to resize the droplet in the following steps.

 - SSH to your droplet one after another

 - Power it down (Sudo shutdown now for Ubuntu)